• Page navigation

 Use in the Early Years

 The use of ICT is used extensively across all early years classes, including preschool.
 Students are exposed to a variety of different apps on iPad devices.
 Creating, recording and communicating has become a feature through applications such as using the camera to capture pictures and record learning and reflections.
-Students share learning content digitally through the use of the app Class Dojo which allows parents to access their content and comment on student work samples.
 Educational games-based apps are also used during English and Maths rotations to keep students engaged in their learning.
 Each early year's class has access to 6 iPads.
 Year 1-2 students are exposed to typing lessons to upskill and support them in preparation for NAPLAN Online.

 Please enter links below to view factsheets on Google Classroom: